 ✔️ Building brand awareness and credibility with clients

-This rebrand is also partly the reason why they can compete with other turnkey companies.
-Cosmopak’s lack of consistent marketing has prompted many missed opportunities in the past.
+This rebrand is also partly why they can compete with other turnkey companies.
+Cosmopak’s lack of consistent marketing has prompted many missed opportunities.

 Because of its rebranding, the company has eradicated its limitations.
 Brands that used to view Cosmopak as an old beauty supplier.